 At times, it can be helpful to use an attorney as an advisor.
 If you and your spouse disagree about a particular issue it can be helpful to ask an attorney what the court is likely to do in your situation.
 Knowing your best and worst case scenario can help you negotiate the best outcome with your spouse.
 You may also choose to have an attorney review your agreements prior to signing and/or prepare and file your final documents.
-I partner with an attorney who offers a reduced rate for clients who have mediated agreements.
+I partner with a paralegal and attorneys who offer a reduced rate for clients who have mediated agreements.

 How does mediation differ from litigation?

 Litigation tends to be an adversarial process that puts you and your spouse on opposite sides of the table.
 You are advised to ask for more than you want with the hopes of negotiating down.
 This escalates conflict and causes couples to polarize and take unwinnable positions.
 If you can’t come to agreement the court decides often leaving both of you feeling like you have lost.
 Mediation helps you speak honestly about what you need, put your children first, and make the most of limited resources.
 You maintain control of the process and work with your spouse to create a parenting plan which honors both of your relationships with your child(ren) and fits your family’s unique needs.

 How long does divorce mediation take?